Payroll & Finance

 If the past performance of your business is very strong and you have a good long-term relationship with your bank, you might be lucky enough to arrange an extension of your credit (similar to an overdraft facility, but only your payroll provider can draw from it).

-However, in most cases you’ll either need to provide a director’s personal guarantee (possibly using your private home as security), or even set up a term deposit that contains the equivalent of at least one month of your payroll.
+However, in most cases you’ll either need to provide a director’s personal guarantee (possibly using your private home as security), or even set up a separate account that contains the equivalent of at least one month of your payroll.

 We understand what it’s like to run a small business and can totally relate to the appeal of a fully managed payroll service where you can set and forget.
 However, when you’re required to provide a letter of credit for that service it just doesn’t stack up.

 FlexiTime will never take money out of your bank account so we don’t require a payroll letter of credit.
-Instead, we make it easy for you to pay your employees and IRD yourself (or we can take care of your PAYE payments for you with our PAYE Service).
+Instead, we make it easy for you to pay your employees and IRD yourself.